patrickbucher/learning-rust/diary.md

 # Day 131 (2024-08-02)

 I worked through chapter 11 in _Grokking Algorithms_.
 Then I implemented the algorithm for solving the _Knapsack Problem_.
+I only got it to work properly in the evening.

+I'd like to implement an alternative solution working through all possible sub-sets.

 # Day 130 (2024-08-01)